antoniogarrote/json-ld-macros/README.md

 ### Transformation Rules

 Transformation rules are JSON objects where the keys of the object identified certain standard transformations that can be performed in the input object and the values describe particular details of the transformation rule.
-A fixed set of transformation rules is available: "@context", "@id", "@type", "@remove", "@only", "@ns" and "@transform".
+A fixed set of transformation rules is available: "@explode", "@compact", "@context", "@id", "@type", "@add", "@remove", "@only", "@ns" and "@transform".

 Rules are applied in the following order:

+- @explode, @compact
+- @add
 - @context, @id, @type, @transform
 - @remove
 - @only